Patrick LeSage: Post-judicial career

-Awards and recognition
+Honours

 In December 2007 LeSage was appointed a Member of the Order of Canada for his contributions to the Ontario judiciary, notably as Chief Justice of the Superior Court of Ontario, and for his ongoing dedication to public service.
 In 2009, he was made a member of the Order of Ontario.

 LeSage holds honorary degrees from the University of Windsor (1996), Laurentian University (2001), and the Law Society of Upper Canada (2006).